aks/bash-lib/README.md

     export PATH=$PATH:$HOME/lib
     source bash-lib.sh

+To create a command-line interface (CLI) script, you can start with `cli-template.sh`:

+    cp $HOME/lib/cli-template.sh my-new-script

+Then, edit `my-new-script` as appropriate, adding options, adding functions and doing whatever the script is intended to do.

-Replace `$HOME/lib` with wherever these files are installed
+If the files are installed somewhere else, then change `$HOME/lib` accordingly.

 This bash library is modular, and the individual utilities can be independently sourced, as needed.